Arkajyoti10/Arkajyoti10/README.md

 # Arkajyoti Basu Ray | Data Analyst
 ## **About Me**

 I build automated data pipelines and dashboards that turn raw data into decisions — from SQL to AI-generated reports.
+Open to freelance/contract data analytics work.
 I have a proven track record of:

 1. 🚀**Predictive Modeling:** Achieving 📍**97% recall** on loan risk datasets using Python and Scikit-Learn.